openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 +-------------------+------------------------+-----------------------------+

 The below sequence configures SPI, asserts the chip-select line, sends an instruction (0x0B), then uses a repeat block to receive data multiple times without replicating commands.
+This way, the Rx block (SPI_CMD_RX_DATA) is executed 3 times automatically, without re-encoding the same command multiple times in memory.

 +-------------------+------------------------+-----------------------------------+
 | Command           | L2 memory Encoded Word | Description                       |